-I sat down at one of the desks and tried to go over whatever in the hell just happened.
+I sat down at one of the desks and tried to go over whatever in the mother of all hell just happened.
 I was shaking like a fiend and all I could do was replay that conversation over and over again until I could gain enough composure to slump my way back to my apartment and “cry” my sorrows away again.

 The second quarter seemed to whiz by.
 With all the standardized testing, the holidays, and the heat finally starting to ease up a bit, the days seemed to fly off of the calendar.
 Days to weeks and weeks to months and before I knew it, it was the Monday before Thanksgiving.
 After our little blowout, Dr. Diaz and I had kept things pretty formal and businesslike.
 He taught his lessons his way, I taught my lessons my way and we pretty much unofficially agreed to stay out of each other’s way.

 Dr. Diaz wasn’t the only obstacle I had my first year, there was the teaching too.
 I mean, that’s not something that should be dismissively glossed over.
 I know that everyone’s first year of teaching is a story they can tell for the rest of their days but teaching here man, it has its challenges.
 I sort of laugh now when I remember my dream of being the Mr. Keating of Phoenix.
 Events took place that were unforeseeable.
-I mean, I never thought I would have to tell 8th grade boys to keep their hands off of each other so many times a day.
-I never, in all my life imagined that I would have to explain to another living, breathing human being how to properly use a stapler or that it’s alright to eat the skin of an apple.
-Certain things you would think you could assume, still I still never thought that I would actually have to justify having a rule stating that you need permission to leave the classroom, like once a week and have to really detail why that is a thing.
+I mean, I never thought I would have to tell 11th grade boys to keep their hands off of each other so many times a day.
+I never, in all my life, imagined that I would have to explain to another living, breathing human being how to properly use a stapler or that it’s perfectly acceptable, even encouraged to eat the skin of an apple.
+Certain things you would think you could assume, still I still never thought that I would actually have to justify having a rule stating that you need permission to leave the classroom, like once a week, and have to really detail why that is a thing.
 Well, you know what they say when you assume things don’t you?
 Come to think about it, maybe you don’t.

 There were small, sporatic victories followed by long periods of heartache and struggle.
 It seemed like once I thought I got the answer to something, had some kind of epiphany, all the questions would suddenly change.
 It all seemed very fluid.
 You sort things out in one class only to have another class start-up with some other shenanigans.
 It’s like those arcade games where you keep hitting the gofer and they just keep popping up somewhere else and it never ends.
 It never ever ends.